myPOS blog Tips

 You need to trust them and it’d be better if they’re gifted with flexible thinking.
 Since you’re just starting, you may want people with diverse skills.
 And, of course, their background in terms of education and experience counts, yet a knack is gained.
 So, look out for passion – it’s a powerful drive.

-In case you already shaped out at least part of your company culture, watch out if the people you’re hiring naturally fit in.
-Or whether they can easily learn to make part of it.
+If you already have shaped at least part of your company culture, watch out for whether the people you’re hiring naturally fit in or can easily learn to contribute to it.
 Remember to keep your employees motivated to achieve better results.

 Find your B2B partners